-If more than one image has been loaded, you will have access to the combined debug information for all the loaded images.
-In the Images window you can choose whether you want to have access to debug information for one image or for all images.
+If more than one debug image has been loaded, you will have access to the combined debug information for all the loaded debug images.
+In the Images window you can choose whether you want to have access to debug information for a single debug image or for all images.

-To load additional images at C-SPY startup:
+To load additional debug images at C-SPY startup:

-- I Choose Project>Options>Debugger>Images and specify up to three additional images to be loaded.
-For more information, see Images, page 373. - 2 Start the debug session.
+- I Choose Project>Options>Debugger>Images and specify up to three additional debug images to be loaded.
+For more information, see Images, page 395. - 2 Start the debug session.

-To load additional images at a specific moment:
+To load additional debug images at a specific moment:

-Use the loadImage system macro and execute it using either one of the methods described in Using C-SPY macros, page 289.
+Use the loadImage system macro and execute it using either one of the methods described in Using C-SPY macros, page 305.

-To display a list of loaded images:
+To display a list of loaded debug images: